Probing dynamical dark energy with late-time data: Evidence, tensions, and the limits of the $w_0w_a$CDM framework: Introduction

 which may be viewed as a first-order expansion about $a=1$ and is therefore most directly interpretable at low redshift.
 In this framework the high-redshift asymptote is $w(z\to\infty)=w_0+w_a$, and the corresponding dark-energy density evolves as $\rho_{\rm de}(z)=\rho_{{\rm de},0}(1+z)^{3(1+w_0+w_a)}\exp\!\left[-3w_a\,\frac{z}{1+z}\right]$, so that for sufficiently large $z$ one has $\rho_{\rm de}\propto (1+z)^{3(1+w_0+w_a)}$ up to an overall constant factor.
 Because CPL is compact, it is convenient for comparing analyses, but constraints can align along degeneracy directions that correspond to qualitatively different background histories when the model is extrapolated beyond the redshift range directly anchored by data.
 This behavior has been discussed in the context of DESI-era fits, including the mapping of degeneracy bands to phantom-crossing behavior~\cite{Giare:2025pzu,Ozulker:2025ehg}.
 Relatedly, several alternative two-parameter ans\"atze (e.g.\ JBP, BA, logarithmic, exponential) can yield qualitatively similar ``evolving-DE'' preferences for certain dataset choices~\cite{Jassal:2005qc,Barboza:2008rh,Efstathiou:1999tm,Dimakis:2023oje,Giare:2024gpk}, and effective-fluid descriptions can become ill-defined if an effective $\rho_{\rm de}$ approaches zero and changes sign, since $w_{\rm de}=p_{\rm de}/\rho_{\rm de}$ then ceases to be a stable diagnostic~\cite{Giare:2024gpk}.
 For these reasons, CPL is best treated as a diagnostic framework whose utility can be assessed by its dataset-level consistency and by model comparison, rather than by fit improvement alone.

 In this paper we test $\Lambda$CDM against $w_0w_a$CDM (CPL) with a focus on robustness to low-redshift dataset choice and on internal consistency among late-time distance probes.
 We combine CMB anisotropies and lensing with: (i) standard three-dimensional BAO distances from DESI DR2~\cite{DESI:2025zgx} and from the completed SDSS-IV (BOSS+eBOSS) BAO consensus~\cite{eBOSS:2020yzd} compilation, (ii) an angular/transverse BAO compilation (BAOtr)~\cite{Nunes:2020hzy}, and (iii) the Cepheid-calibrated PantheonPlus SN~Ia likelihood (PP\&SH0ES)~\cite{Scolnic:2021amr,Brout:2022vxf,Riess:2021jrx}.
-Beyond constraints in the $(w_0,w_a)$ plane, we reconstruct the implied background history via the conformal Hubble rate $H(z)/(1+z)$ and the deceleration parameter $q(z)$ and discuss their present-day values, $H_0$ and $q_0$, and we track $r_{\rm d}$ and the combination $r_{\rm d}H_0$ to diagnose whether shifts in $H_0$ arise primarily from late-time expansion freedom or from changes to the pre-recombination calibration scale.
+Beyond constraints in the $(w_0,w_a)$ plane, we reconstruct the implied background history via the conformal Hubble rate $H(z)/(1+z)$ and the deceleration parameter $q(z)$ and discuss their present-day values, $H_0$ and $q_0$, and we track $r_{\rm d}$ and the combination $r_{\rm d}H_0$ to diagnose, within the fixed pre-recombination physics assumed in these models, whether shifts in $H_0$ are absorbed by late-time expansion freedom rather than by changes in the sound-horizon calibration.
 We also perform Bayesian model comparison between $\Lambda$CDM and CPL to assess whether any preference for additional late-time parameters is supported once parameter volume is accounted for.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:data} we describe the datasets and inference strategy.
 In Sec.~\ref{sec:results_discussion} we present posterior constraints and reconstructed expansion histories in $\Lambda$CDM and CPL, quantify parameter-level inconsistencies (including in $H_0$), and examine Bayesian evidence as a function of dataset combination, with particular attention to how low-redshift BAO distance ratios propagate into CPL reconstructions.
 We summarize our conclusions in Sec.~\ref{sec:conclusion}.